Scripture Reference: Genesis 24:1-67

 Abraham entrusted the task to his chief servant.
-This man was possibly “Eliazer of Damascus” as mentioned earlier in Genesis 15:1-2.
-Abraham makes him swear by oath to find a wife for Isaac from among Abraham’s relatives instead of from the nearby Canaanite people who followed other Gods.
-The unusual sealing this oath by placing the hand on the thigh would be seen again few generations later when when Jacob (Israel) asks Joseph to make an oath (Genesis 47:29-30).
+This man was possibly “Eliezer of Damascus” as mentioned earlier in Genesis 15:1-2.
+Abraham makes him swear by oath to find a wife for Isaac from among Abraham’s relatives instead of from the nearby Canaanite people who followed other gods.
+The unusual sealing this oath by placing the hand on the thigh would be seen again a few generations later when when Jacob (Israel) asks Joseph to make an oath (Genesis 47:29-30).

 The events in this chapter involve the faith of Abraham but also the faith of:

 - His servant: He asked for God’s guidance in leading him to Abraham’s relatives.
 He specifically asked God to reveal which girl to choose in the way she would offer to water his camels at a well (verses 12-21).
 He also faithfully and accurately repeated what God had done and gave glory to God.
 His faithful account to repeat this to both Rebekah’s family and later to Isaac (verses 33-49 and then verse 66) in ways that convinced them of God’s plan.